Stillwell-C/gram-copy/README.md

 ## Known Issues

-### Authentication
+### Authentication & Persisted Log In On Certain Browsers

 - Persisting user login was originally done using a cookie to show that a user was logged in (as the access token can easily be deleted by refreshing the browser).
 However, possibly due to Vercel being on the [public suffix list](https://publicsuffix.org/), I could not access this cookie once the site was live.
 To remedy this, a single item called "loggedIn" is set in local storage upon log in.
 The code utilizing a cookie was not deleted from the front or back end, and either a cookie or local storage item can be used for this functionality.
 No JWT (access or refresh token) is stored in local storage at any time.
 Logging out will remove the loggedIn cookie (if present) and set the "loggedIn" item to false.

 - The frontend is hosted on [Vercel](https://vercel.com/) and the backend is hosted on [Railway](https://railway.app/).
-Resultingly, the refresh token stored in an HTTP only secure cookie is a cross-site cookie and does not function properly on some browsers, particularly some incognito or private browser windows such as Chrome and Opera.
-Refreshing the page will log you out on these browsers in incognito windows.
+Resultingly, the refresh token stored in an HTTP only secure cookie is a cross-site cookie and does not function properly on some browsers, including Safari and incognito or private browser modes of browsers such as Chrome and Opera.
+Due to how these browsers treat the cross-site cookie, log cannot be persisted and refreshing the page will log you out.

 ## Built with